tstanford/bookmark-homepage/project/feature.md

 - ~~delete bookmark by clicking delete in the edit dialog~~

+- ~~add git tagging to pipeline~~

+- Bug: page not loading on LG smart TV

+- create some basic react tests and run them as part of pipeline

 - Bug: CORS error when opening edit dialog. local only.

 - Bug: add bookmark icon breaks out of container and right aligned to the document